CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -PeerBtype
-Type of device used as Peer B in this peer connection.
+Type of device used as Peer B for this peer connection.

 ```yaml
 Type: string